All of the information any quizzical Fluevoger could ever need, in a very handy drop down menu.

-If you have already checked the list of Fluevog stores in North America, check out this list of other retailers that also carry Fluevog.
+If you have already checked the list of Fluevog stores, check out this list of other retailers that also carry Fluevog.
 You might find one in your town!
 If not, you can always recommend your favourite shoe store to start carrying Fluevogs, and have them contact The Wholesale Department.
 Thanks, we hope to see you soon!

 How come you don’t have a store in my area?

 It is in our expansion plan to have a Fluevog store in every town and city in the world by 2110, preferably sooner.